nevanscott/uxui.cat/content/projects/feature.md

 We should get a strong sense of:

 * The problem and the user(s)
-* Findings from research and how these informed your design
+* Findings from discovery and testing, and how these informed your design
 * Your design, including a prototype
 * At least one key animation
 * Next steps

 ## Suggested Schedule

 <div class="schedule row full-bleed">
   <div>